-Some vegans are, ironically, incapable productively discussing vegan topics.
+Some vegans are, ironically, incapable of productively discussing vegan topics.
 They’ll commonly define the word in absurdly restrictive terms.
 Or they may tend to express key points in a judgmental manner.

 I’ve often heard vegans assert that only people with particular motivations are truly vegan.
 They argue that unless your motivations involve animal protection, you’re not really vegan.
 Instead they’ll say you’re merely “plant-based”—even if you eat no animal products at all.
 What a pointless distinction!
 It almost seems intended to antagonize people contemplating dietary change.
 Advocates who are preoccupied with gets to call themselves vegan need to drop the vegan police routine and go find a hobby.

 Motivation is irrelevant.
 I might eat vegan simply because I want cleaner food.
 Or perhaps I eat vegan because animal farming increases the risk of a worldwide pandemic.
 Shoot, I might even believe that our extraterrestrial overlords insist we eat vegan in order to attain fifth dimensional unity consciousness.
 Whatever the case, what possible benefit arises from demanding people embrace a particular reason for ridding their diets of animal products?